All Episodes

 Here's where it works.

-So eventually we we do a preservation letter.
+So eventually we do a preservation letter.

-They said he was slinging the cross around with his hand.
+They said he was slinging the cross around with his hand that he was creating a disturbance in the school.

 So, of course, there's video in all these schools, right?

-So we send a preservation letter saying, Don't you destroy that video because we're going to court and we want that video.
+So we send a preservation letter saying, don't you destroy that video because we're going to court and we want that video.

-And then the video comes to light, and you know what it shows?
+And you know what it shows?

 The kid had the cross on the entire time.